uqmars/workshop-resources/CAD/README.md

 This workshop was developed in collaboration with [MESS](https://www.facebook.com/messuq/).

-## Workshop Preparation
-Before coming into the workshop, you should:
-1. Download and Install Siemens NX.
-See the installation instructions [here](Installation Guide.pdf).
-If you cannot do this, you can also connect to UQ computers via a [remote desktop](https://student.eait.uq.edu.au/infrastructure/remote-access/rdp.html).
-All EAIT computers will have Siemens NX preinstalled, but there are a limited number of computers available so during the workshop you are not guaranteed to get one.
+# Resources on this Page
+1. Installation instructions for Siemens NX [here](Installation Guide.pdf).
+Alternatively, instructions to connect to remote desktop [here](https://student.eait.uq.edu.au/infrastructure/remote-access/rdp.html).
-2. Download and save [these](assets) files (ideally)
+2. Workshop assets [here](assets).
+Ideally, download and save these prior to attending workshops.

-## Workshop
-Here are the details of our next CAD workshop:
-    Date: March 7, 2023
-    Time: 6:00pm - 8:00pm
-    Location: 46-242/243

-Using a mouse is essential when using CAD software, so make sure to bring one!
-The workshop will also be fully catered.
-## Post-Workshop Resources
-1. After the workshop, if you want you can refer to the source files of the project [here](Phone Project).
+3. Source files for the project [here](Phone Project), to refer to during or after the workshop as you need.
 Our slide deck will also be added to this folder.
-2. Look out for more information on future workshops.
-We also aim to produce more resources in the future to keep growing your CAD skills.
-Stay tuned on this page for any updates.
-3. If you need any assistance when it comes to CAD, you can join the UQ MARS discord [here](https://discord.gg/AaGMcpNT).
+4. If you need any assistance when it comes to CAD, you can join the UQ MARS discord [here](https://discord.gg/AaGMcpNT).
 We will be more than happy to help out!